OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-02-18-crowdsourcing-challenge-update.md

 ---
 author: Peter Wells
-title: Crowdsourcing Challenge: Delay and Answers
+title: Crowdsourcing Challenge - Delay and Answers
 ---

 When we launched our [crowdsourcing challenge](https://alpha.openaddressesuk.org/blog/2015/01/22/crowdsourcing-challenge) we invited potential bidders to ask us questions.
 You will find a table below summarising the ones that we were asked and the answers that we gave.

 Two things were clear from the questions:

-A number of potential bidders were confused about the copyright and licensing issue.
+1. A number of potential bidders were confused about the copyright and licensing issue.
 Don’t worry so are many people, that’s why one of our aims is to [making UK addresses safe to use](https://openaddressesuk.org/blog/2015/01/26/making-address-data-safe).
-We may not have been clear enough with our language on inference and confidence.
+2. We may not have been clear enough with our language on inference and confidence.
 We published a blog on [inference](https://openaddressesuk.org/blog/2015/02/12/inference) last week and will shortly be publishing a blog on confidence

 In addition we also realised that [Open Data Camp](http://odcamp.org.uk/) would be a great place to collaborate with the community but a slight distraction from assessing responses...